 For this spectral analysis, Saint-Gobain Crystals supplies two key components:

-A monochromating crystal is used to disperse the various spectral components of the beam emitted by sample.
-A detector is used to measure intensity of spectral lines singled out by the monochromator.
+A monochromating crystal is used to disperse the various spectral components of the beam emitted by the sample.
+A detector is used to measure the intensity of spectral lines singled out by the monochromator.

 Flat crystals can be supplied unmounted or mounted onto holders.
 Saint-Gobain can provide standard or custom holders.
 The curved crystals used in instruments such as microprobes, scanning electron microscopes, Synchrotrons, XFEL, Plasma Physics are always supplied on tailor-made holders.

 Two main types of focusing configurations may be considered:

 A thin plate is produced by one of the two following methods: